droe/acefile/README.md

             for block in fi.readblocks('large.iso'):
                 fo.write(block)

-Check the source for more functionality.
+Check the API documentation for a complete description of the API.

-## Utility usage
+## Utility usage examples

 Extract all files in the archive, with directories, to current working dir:

     acefile-unace -x example.ace

-Test all files in the archive:
+Test all files in the archive, verbosely:

-    acefile-unace -t example.ace
+    acefile-unace -tv example.ace

 List archive contents, verbosely: